siddup4488/Credit-Scoring-Using-Machine-Learning-Models/README.md

 results for tackling this specific project related to the acceptance and the rejection from a financial institution to a credit applicant.
 As stated in the literature, factors that may influence the decision of an entity to reject or accept a credit application are related to income, expenses, age and housing stratum.
-This findings are very important since practices such as credit scoring allow institutions to su↵er from financial catastrophes and, inclusively, economic catastrophes.
+This findings are very important since practices such as credit scoring allow institutions to suffer from financial catastrophes and, inclusively, economic catastrophes.
 We would like to note that algorithms such as the Logistic
 Regression algorithms such a very decent performance when evaluating the testing class, and therefore can also be considered as successful.Lastly, the results obtained from the K Nearest Neighbor and the Support Vector Machine algorithms were that which performed